brentvollebregt/auto-py-to-exe/CONTRIBUTING.md

 For JavaScript, CSS, HTML, Markdown, JSON and YAML, we use [Prettier](https://prettier.io/).
 The easiest way to use Prettier is through the Visual Studio Code extension - formatting is run on save.
 You can also format using Prettier's CLI by executing `npx prettier --write .`.

-Formatting is checked using GitHub Action workflows.
+Formatting is checked using a GitHub Action workflow - all PRs are checked to comply with the formatters and linting.